 For service-based organizations, analyzing employee utilization is imperative.
 Knowing where and how employees are spending their time enables professional services firms to:

 - Properly assess how much to invoice clients accounts

 - Determine if they are over or understaffed

 Calculating Employee Utilization Rates

-The utilization rate is the relationship between billable hours and working hours available and is a key metric of employee productivity.
+The resource utilization rate is the balance relationship between billable hours and working hours available and is a key metric of employee productivity.

 For example, if there are 168 eligible working hours in the month of May and Penny spends 100.80 hours on billable client projects then Penny’s utilization rate is 60%.

 If this general and administrative time is benefiting the company then it may be worthwhile.
-Otherwise, this time could be used for other clients or spent attending networking and other events to help grow the business.
+Otherwise, this time could be used for other work, clients or spent attending networking and other events to help grow the productive capacity of the business.